 - What kind of sites/pages rank high on the list (niched down sites? authority sites?)

 - The search volume of the keyword term

 - Related keywords to that term you hadn’t thought of before

 Keyword research will give you a lot of useful information about the overall level of competition you can expect.
 We like to use a tool called Keywords Everywhere, and you can learn more about how we use this tool here.

-Highly competitive keywords and a high search volumes often translate to a highly competitive niche what will take extra time and money to make profitable, so beginners may want to avoid them.
+Highly competitive keywords and high search volumes often translate to a highly competitive niche that will take extra time and money to make profitable, so beginners may want to avoid them.

 When writing articles, keyword research can help guide you on which articles to write and how many articles your site will need to target particular keywords in order to lure the most traffic to your site.